scramjetorg/platform-docs/README.md

 scramjet-transform-hub
 ```

-> 💡 **HINT:** There is also an alias for running STH:
+> 💡 **HINT:** There is also an alias for running STH: `sth`
->
->```bash
->sth
->```

 More detailed installation instructions can be found in our [STH GitHub repository](https://github.com/scramjetorg/transform-hub//HEAD/#installation-clamp).

 ## **3. Run your first Sequence**

-### **3.1 Review the package**
+### **3.1 Review the Sequence package**

-Before running your first Sequence let's have a quick look what's inside the Sequence package.
+Before running the Sequence let's have a quick look what's inside the Sequence package.

 We have prepared for you a simple JavaScript sample Sequence "hello-snowman".
-This Sequence is available in the directory `samples/hello-snowman` in this repository.
+This Sequence is available in the directory [samples/hello-snowman](./samples/hello-snowman/) in this repository.
 In this directory you will find two files:

 * `package.json` - manifest file that describes this particular Sequence
 * `index.js` - file containing main application logic.